ahmed2005hussen/ahmed2005hussen/README.md

 - 🧩 Solving problems on **Codeforces** to keep algorithms sharp
 - 🎓 Learning **system design** patterns for scalable applications
 - 🚀 Exploring **containerization** with Docker

 ---

-## 💼 What I'm Looking For

-- 🤝 Open to **collaboration** on interesting backend projects
-- 💡 Always eager to learn from experienced developers
-- 🎯 Seeking opportunities to work on **production-level applications**
-- 📈 Building my portfolio with **meaningful projects**

----